gxvr/Bizplus-Enterprise-v.01/README.md

 ## Bug / Feature Request

-If you find a bug, kindly open an issue here with your expected result.
+If you find a bug, open an issue with your expected result.

 ## Todo